Best Airports In Thailand: BKK vs DMK vs CNX vs HKT

 Chiang Mai International (CNX) is the primary gateway to Northern Thailand, located remarkably close to the historic Old City.
 It serves as a critical hub for travelers seeking mountainous trekking, temple exploration, and the vibrant culture of the Lanna kingdom without the long transit times of Bangkok hubs.

 Landing at CNX feels significantly more personal than the capital’s behemoths.
-The proximity to the city center is a major advantage; a pre-paid taxi from the airport counter costs a flat rate of 150 THB to most locations within the city walls.
+The proximity to the city centre is a major advantage: a pre-paid taxi from the airport counter costs a flat rate of 150 THB to most locations within the city walls.
 For the adventurous, the RTC City Bus (30 THB) offers a reliable loop through Nimman and the Old City.

 Phuket International (HKT):